 If you are thinking of becoming pregnant, do not hesitate to ask for a visit with your dentist for a rigorous evaluation of the state of your teeth and gums.
 If you are pregnant, include a visit to the dentist as part of your plan of care.

 We understand that doubts or problems can arise when thinking about visiting the dentist.
-Many of our patients do not see the need because they are “fine” or out of fear, or financial problems; they also find that some dentists suggest delaying dental treatment.
-It is our duty as health professionals to provide all the information and carry out the pertinent treatments to maintain the oral health of the pregnant woman.
+Many of our patients do not see the need because they are “fine” or out of fear, or financial problems; they also find that some dentists wrongly suggest delaying dental treatment.
+It is our duty as health professionals to provide all the information and carry out the applicable treatments to maintain the oral health of the pregnant woman.

 Dr. Yndira González